wangtuo0820/maskrcnn-benchmark-expansion/README.md

+# INTRODUCTION
+This project is an expansion version of [maskrcnn_benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
+Expansion includes:
+- use different backbones
+- use deformable conv
+- Cascade RCNN (coming soon...)
+- OHNM (coming soon...)
+- more (waiting for issues or pull requests)
+Details for those expantions please refer to relative branch.
+I will merge it into master right quick.

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0

 This project aims at providing the necessary building blocks for easily